DiptoSarkar182/members_only_nodejs/README.md

 - **Post Management:** Registered users can create and view posts within the application.

 - **VIP and Admin Privileges:** Special privileges are reserved for VIP members and Admin users.
 VIP members and Admins have access to additional features such as viewing post authors, and Admins can delete posts.
+Admins can also use admin panel to create secret keys for both VIP and Admin users.

 Live demo on <a href="https://members-only-nodejs.adaptable.app"> Adaptable.io</a>